Woodmancote, Cirencester

 Woodmancote is a Cotswolds village near Cirencester, Gloucestershire, England.
 The village lies just off the A435.
 The village is 0.2 sqmi in area.

 The hamlet is typically made up of Cotswold stone cottages, a single Mansion house and a mix of some more modern dwellings and is surrounded by farm land.
 Woodmancote has no pub, shop, church or other facilities, the nearest being Rendcomb or North Cerney.

-In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Walesdescribed Woodmancote like this: WOODMANCOTE, a tything in North Cerney parish, Gloucester; 4¼ miles NNW of Cirencester.
+In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Woodmancote like this: WOODMANCOTE, a tything in North Cerney parish, Gloucester; 4¼ miles NNW of Cirencester.
 Pop., 256.